 The Dutch company Port-Liner is building two giant all-electric barges nicknamed "Tesla ships".
 The company announced that the robot ships container ships will enter full service later this fall, with their first use on the Wilhelmina canal in the Netherlands.

-The € 100 million project, supported by a € 7 million grant from the European Union, could have a significant impact on local transport between the ports of Amsterdam, Antwerp and Rotterdam.
+The € 100 million project, supported by a € 7 million EU grant, could have a significant impact on local transport between the ports of Amsterdam, Antwerp and Rotterdam.

 Port-Liner CEO Ton van Meegen said: “There are around 7.300 domestic trade vessels in Europe and over 5.000 of these are owned by entrepreneurs in Belgium and the Netherlands.
 We can increase by 500 per year, but at that rate it would take about 50 years for the industry to run on clean energy. "